Jack Maynard has been removed from the I’m a Celebrity… Get Me Out of Here! jungle days after the series launched.

 As the comments came to light, a spokeswoman for the vlogger said: “Jack is ashamed of these tweets, many were deleted a long time ago.
 He would never use that language now and realises this kind of retaliatory, inflammatory, insulting language is completely unacceptable.”

-An ITV spokesman said: “Due to circumstances outside camp Jack has had to withdraw from the show.”
+An ITV spokesperson said: “Due to circumstances outside camp Jack has had to withdraw from the show.”

 Ah well Jack was the only reason why I was watching #ImACeleb